Queen Elizabeth II Park

-Queen Elizabeth II Park was a multi-use stadium in Christchurch, New Zealand, located in a large park of the same name.
+Queen Elizabeth II Stadium was a multi-use stadium in Christchurch, New Zealand, located in a large park called Queen Elizabeth II Park.
 The stadium had a capacity of 25,000 people and was built in 1973 to host the 1974 British Commonwealth Games, with a temporary 10,000 seat western stand erected for that event to take the capacity to 35,000.
-The stadium suffered some damage in the September 2010 Canterbury earthquake but was able to reopen, only to be damaged beyond repair in February 2011 Christchurch earthquake.
+The stadium suffered some damage in the September 2010 Canterbury earthquake but was able to reopen, only to be damaged beyond repair in the February 2011 Christchurch earthquake.

 The park is now home to two schools: Avonside Girls' and Shirley Boys' and Taiora QEII Recreation and Sport Centre – all newly built since the earthquakes.

 Description

-The facilities are situated in a large park called Queen Elizabeth II Park; the overall land area is 49 ha.
+The facilities were situated in a large park called Queen Elizabeth II Park; the overall land area is 49 ha.
 Queen Elizabeth II contained a running track, as well as a public swimming and diving pool.
 There is also a cricket ground, behind the main complex, called "The Village Green", which was the home of the district's first-class cricket team, the Canterbury Wizards.
 A golf course takes up with north-east corner of Queen Elizabeth II Park.

 QEII stadium was designed and built for the 1974 Commonwealth Games.
 The lead architect was Peter Beaven from Beaven, Hunt and Associates.
 The principal consultant for the stadium design was civil engineer Bill Lovell-Smith of Lovell-Smith & Cusiel.

 A fun park was located adjacent to the pool between the 1980s and early 2000s.
 The park consisted of Drive World a mini street where visitors could ride mini bikes or mini vehicles around the streets, a mini golf course, a maze, five lane super slide and for a time a mini roller coaster.